enicasoldo/allthesmalltrips.life/_posts/2017-08-14-25-inspirational-quotes-for-travel-addicted.md

 Layout: post
 title: "My 25 inspirational quotes of 2017"
 categories: inspirtions
-tags: [trips, world, words, food, cultures, places, roads, travels, soul, people]
+tags: [trips, world, words, travels, inspirations, quotes, writers, travellers, happiness, destinations, memories]
 image:
 ---
 Sometimes all we need are **written words** to lift away our mind from the sameness of everyday life.